Photoactivatable probes: History

 The first reported use of photoprotected analogues for biological studies was the synthesis and application of caged ATP by Joseph F. Hoffman in 1978 in his study of Na:K pumps.
 As of 2013, ATP is still the most commonly used caged compound.
 Hoffman was also the one to coin the term 'caged' for this type of modified molecules.
 This nomenclature persisted, despite it being scientifically a misnomer, since it suggests the idea of the molecule being in a physical cage (like in a Fullerene).
 However, scientists have tried to introduce the newer, more accurate term 'photoactivatable probes'.
 Both nomenclatures are currently in use.

 Major discoveries were made in the following years with caged neurotransmitters, such as glutamate, which is used to map functional neuronal circuits in mammalian brain slices.
 Small molecules are easier to modify by photocleavable groups, compared to larger constructs such as proteins.
-Photoactivatable proteins were serendipitously discovered much later (in 2002), by the observation that Kaede protein, when left on the bench exposed to sunlight, changed fluorescence to longer wavelength.
+Photoactivatable proteins were serendipitously discovered much later (in 2002), by the observation that Kaede protein, when left on the bench exposed to sunlight, changed fluorescence to longer wavelengths.